DataCueCo/slate/source/index.html.md

 Same as for [Create Product](#create-product), except `product_id` and `variant_id`.

 <aside class="success">
-  Remember that when an order is completed this is also a product update as the stock level of the product will change.
-Sending us a product update after an order will ensure that if a product is out of stock, it is no longer recommended to other users.
+  Remember that when an order is completed this should also trigger a product update if the stock level of the product changes.
+This helps ensure that out of stock items are no longer recommended to other users.
 </aside>

 ## Delete Product